Crop and Weed Sciences

 The department offers four options: agronomy, biotechnology, science and weed science.
 All students majoring or double majoring in CWS must meet the listed requirements.
 Students interested in a specific option will replace several of the elective courses listed in the sample curriculum with specific courses appropriate for that option.

-- Science -- This option deals with application of chemistry, botany, mathematics and physics to CWS.
-It is an excellent curriculum option for students intending to pursue the M.S. or Ph.D. degree in CWS.
+Science -- This option deals with application of chemistry, botany, mathematics and physics to CWS.
+It is an excellent curriculum option for students intending to pursue a graduate degree in CWS.

 In addition, faculty in plant sciences advise students interested in the biotechnology and general agriculture majors.
 The biotechnology major is an interdisciplinary program that stresses basic and applied science courses and lab experience to prepare students for employment in the biotechnology industry or for graduate study.
 The general agriculture program exposes students to disciplines within agriculture for careers with diverse course needs.
 This exposure is strengthened through selection of pertinent coursework in a minimum of four discipline areas.